MaximilianAhrens/scholar4regression/README.md

 Example for running SCHOLAR with k = 10 topics in a supervised fashion with a regression task (based on model extension).
 Adding covariates (--topic-covars) is optional.

-Regression task with linear regression network: `y = W $\theta$`, where `\theta` are the features of topic shares (and optionally additional covariates) and `W` represents the regression weights.
+Regression task with linear regression network: `y = Aw`, where `A` are the features of topic shares (and optionally additional covariates) and `w` represents the regression weights.

 `python run_scholar_tf.py input_dir -k 10 --test test --topic-covars covar_file --labels target_variable_file --task "reg" --r-layers 0`

-Regression task with non-linear regression network with 2 hidden layers: `y = f(W,\theta)`, where `f` represents the neutral network for regression and `W` are all the regression network parameters.
+Regression task with non-linear regression network with 2 hidden layers: `y = f(A,W)`, where `f` represents the neutral network for regression and `W` are all regression network parameters.

 `python run_scholar_tf.py input_dir -k 10 --test test --topic-covars covar_file --labels target_variable_file --task "reg" --r-layers 2`